Monday, November 14, 2011

 The title, Left Neglected has two meanings; referring both to a neurological disorder arising from the head injury that Sarah experiences and her emotional abandonment by her mother and father during her childhood.

-There were many facets of this book I really loved.
-I enjoyed the overall writing style of the novel conveyed through the voice of Sarah, which was both engaging and genuine.
-Genova infused Sarah's voice with humour that lightened what could have been a very oppressive situation and added to the character of the book.
+There were many facets of this book that are very enjoyable: the overall writing style of the novel conveyed through the voice of Sarah, which was both engaging and genuine.
+Genova infused Sarah's voice with humour that lightened what could have been a very oppressive situation and added to the overall tone of the book.

-I felt that Left Neglected portrayed events in a realistic way, especially in contrasting Sarah's lifestyle before and after her accident, demonstrating how Sarah's disability impacted her life, it's effects on her relationship with her husband and children and how it changed the way she viewed others.
+Left Neglected portrayed events in a realistic way, especially in contrasting Sarah's lifestyle before and after her accident, demonstrating how Sarah's disability impacted her life, its effects on her relationship with her husband and children, and how it changed the way she viewed others.

-Although I enjoyed Still Alice, I feel Genova's writing has continued to grow and that Left Neglected is more enjoyable and better written than the former.
+Left Neglected is more enjoyable and better written than her other novel, Still Alice.
 This is a great book that will appeal to older teens, book club participants and those who enjoy books about overcoming personal difficulties.

 Book Details: